-Effective June 1, 2011, our Board approved amendments to our Executive Stock Grant Program (the "ESGP") that included a stock match provision.
-Under this provision, we grant shares of restricted Company common stock to eligible employees who invest in shares of the Company's common stock under our Deferred Compensation Plan (the "DCP").
+Our Company maintains an Executive Stock Grant Program (the "ESGP") pursuant to which we grant shares of restricted Company common stock to eligible employees who invest in shares of the Company's common stock under our Deferred Compensation Plan (the "DCP").
 Under the ESGP, approximately \$1.00 worth of Company stock is awarded for each \$1.00 deferred and invested in Company stock under the DCP (the "Match Shares").
 The Match Shares vest in full on the fifth anniversary of the grant date, subject to certain acceleration events.

 Our DCP allows key employees to defer a portion of their salary and/or bonus.
+Our Named Executives may not defer more than \$15,000 of salary or more than \$100,000 of incentive compensation per year.
 Participants in the DCP may elect to invest the deferred amounts in certain investment alternatives, including our common stock.
 Also, under the DCP, if a key employee's ownership of our common stock is below certain targeted thresholds, the amount of the deferral must be used to invest in shares of our common stock.
-In general, each employee receives a payout of his or her DCP account one year from the date they leave our Company, unless preceded by retirement, death, or change in control, in which case the employee or his or her beneficiary may receive the distribution earlier, subject to DCP provisions.
+In general, each employee receives a payout of his or her DCP account one year from the date he or she terminates employment with our Company, unless termination of employment is due to retirement, death, or change in control, in which case the employee or his or her beneficiary may receive the distribution earlier, subject to DCP provisions.